-The area is shown as being at risk of coastal flooding on the SEPA online indicative flood risk map.
-As far as we are aware the property has not been affected by flooding.
+The area is shown as being at risk of flooding from rivers on the SEPA online indicative flood risk map.
+As far as we are aware the property has not been affected by flooding and Forres have completed a flood alleviation works.
 Therefore the valuation assumes that insurance can be obtained on normal terms.

-The property has incurred a degree of structural movement in the past.
-This is evidenced externally by cracking to the external building fabric and off floor levels internally.
-On the date of inspection, this movement appeared to be of a longstanding nature with no obvious evidence of recent or continuing deterioration, although on the basis of a single inspection, no assurances can be given as to the future.
+There is evidence of previous movement in the form of localised hairline cracking to the external building fabric and off floor levels internally.
+The movement is considered to be longstanding in nature with no indication of recent structural deterioration.
+On the basis of a limited single inspection, no further significant movement is anticipated.